What All Women Should Know About Personal Finance

-By Maura C. Schauss, CFP®
+By Maura C. Schauss, CFP® and Ann D. Blakey, CFP®, MBA

 A few decades ago, it wasn’t uncommon for the husband in a relationship to be in complete control of the finances while the wife focused on other responsibilities to keep the family in order.
 So what would happen when the husband suddenly died or the marriage ended in divorce?
 The wife would often find herself struggling to get a grip on her new financial responsibilities.
 Fast forward to today.
 While challenges do exist, women can still reach all their financial goals.
 Here are a few topics ALL women should know about personal finance in order to succeed.

 First, a little background for our discussion.
-Women make up almost 47% of the workforce.
+Women make up over 47% of the workforce.
 But, women still face financial challenges not often faced by men.
-Studies continue to show that women typically earn 85 cents of every dollar earned by men, and they usually spend fewer years in the workplace because they may take time off work to raise children.
+Studies continue to show that women typically earn 86 cents of every dollar earned by men, and they usually spend fewer years in the workplace because they may take time off work to raise children.
 Because women generally live about 5 years longer than men, this means women have fewer years to save a higher percentage of their income, so they can fund their longer retirement.

 The good news is, knowledge is empowering.
 You can still reach all the financial goals you have set for yourself, regardless of these setbacks, by understanding your personal situation.